Our Kids logo

 Staff and Counsellors

 Imagine Architecture takes place in Carleton University's School of Architecture during the summer recess.
-Faculty direct the program, which is taught by graduates and selected students with strong design skills and teaching experience.
+Faculty direct the program, which is taught by graduates and master's students with strong design skills and teaching experience.
 They are supported by talented studio assistants from the undergraduate program who have a lively understanding of the needs of current high school students and can answer their questions about the Bachelor of Architectural Studies program.
 The teaching team cultivates a friendly and supportive atmosphere, giving each student personal attention to help them gain experience and skills in design thinking and making and representing their creative ideas.

 • Location & Operations